-- Read and understand Part I of Keeping Children Safe in Education (2024) and Annex A. - Monitor pupil attendance, behaviour, mental health and wellbeing. - The appointed Safeguarding Governor will liaise with the Principal and the DSL to produce, carry out and submit the LA safeguarding audit which needs to be shared with the Head of Safeguarding.
+- Read and understand Part 1 of Keeping Children Safe in Education (2025) and Annex A. - Monitor pupil attendance, behaviour, mental health and wellbeing. - The appointed Safeguarding Governor will liaise with the Principal and the DSL to produce, carry out and submit the LA safeguarding audit which needs to be shared with the Head of Safeguarding. - They will also complete the mandatory tasks within the annual safeguarding planner.